 Solution

 You can use the auto-signon feature in this case.
-Under the specific group-policy being used and under its WebVPN attributes, configure this:
+Under the specific group-policy used and under its WebVPN attributes, configure this:

 ASA(config)# group-policy WEBVPN_Group_Policy attributes